Richmond Open Studios Partner Venues

 Address: 400 Nevin Ave, Richmond, CA, 94801-3017

-What to bring: hanging hardware if showing inside, and canopies if showing outside
+What to bring: hanging hardware (picture hanging wire or sawtooth hangers) if showing 2D work inside, hanging tools (hammer, adhesive putty).
+A canopy and a chair if showing outside.

 Wifi?
 Yes